 Pick up the trail, continuing west, with its gently climbs over a small ridge then dropping backing the next meadow.
 Look for tall or short poles which serve as trail markers.
 There are 4 hilltop "summits" which you can ski to for continuing views west to the Tetons.
 Looking back east are views of the southern Absaroka Mountains and craggy peaks above Togwotee Pass.
 Views norths looks far into the central Absorokas and Teton wilderness.

 Ultimately , the trail continues west to a small FAA tower on the crest of the last rounded knoll , overlooking the BlackRock Creek valley and Buffalo Fork valley to your northwest.
 You may have noticed the small orange posts following the trail on the way out or back -marked "fiber optic cable ", which were installed to provide data access to the FAA tower.

 The gps track posted here represents 3.3 miles out then back (6.7 miles total), as we skied just short of the tower on this trip.
 As the trail is an "out-and-back" you can make the trip as short or long as you like, though we highly recommend skiing the first 1.5 miles to reach the first viewpoint.

 From the trailhead, one can also ski down Four Mile Road to Turpin Meadow Ranch.
 This is the summer access road to Turpin, closed in winter to vehicular traffic.
 It's a favorite snowmobile trail, so is usually packed by snowmobiles, but another close-by variation for cross-country skiing and fat biking.

-Bring bear spray early and late season.
+Bring bear spray early and late season, all year long, actually!